Eyevinn/channel-engine/README.md

 In addition there other reference implemetations that can be used:
 - `examples/demux.ts` : example with demuxed audio
-- `examples/livemix.ts` : example with live mimxing
+- `examples/livemix.ts` : example with live mixing
 - `examples/multicodec.ts` : example with multicodec
 - `examples/drm.ts` : example with DRM
 - `examples/autocreate.ts` : example to auto create channel on demand